ocaml/dune/doc/hacking.rst

 subset of the Duniverse.
 If you are running the bench locally, make sure that you bootstrap since that is the executable that the bench will run.

+The bench will build a specially selected portion of the Duniverse once, called a "clean build".
+Afterwards, the build will be run 5 more times and are termed the "Null builds".

+In each run of the CI, there will be an `ocaml-benchmarks` status in the sumamry.
+Clicking `Details` will show a bench report.

+The report contains the following information:

+- The build times for Clean and Null builds.
+- The size of the `dune.exe` binary.
+- User CPU times for the Clean and Null builds.
+- System CPU times for the Clean and Null builds.
+- All the garbage collection stats apart from "forced collections" for Clean and Null builds.

+Pull requests that add new libraries are likely to increase the size of the dune binary.

+Performance gains in Dune can be observed in the Clean and Null build times.

+Memory usage can be observed in the garbage collection stats.

 Inline Benchmarks
 -----------------